saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 ### Double-check: private validation before surfacing

-Sometimes agents stop out of the blue.
-Sometimes they forget to do final checks.
-The `double-check` extension asks them privately if they forgot anything, triggering automatically when they're done.
-They can simply say that they are, in which case the user doesn't see any of it.
-If they did forget something, the extension prompts them to finish up before surfacing the result.
+Smaller models sometimes stop out of nowhere.
+Sometimes it's a random quirk, sometimes a syntax error in their tool calls.
+The `double-check` extension handles this by automatically continuing the conversation when the model stops.
+It asks privately if there's anything left to do — if the agent says it's done, the user doesn't see any of it.
+If something's missing, it prompts them to finish up before surfacing the result.

 It's like a linter for agent outputs — most of the time, it's silent.
 When it's not, it catches things before I see them.